AbdulDD/Pytorch/README.md

 # Pytorch
-The repository contains the re-implemented codes for the course PyTorch Ultimate Guide on Coursera
+The repository contains Python Scratch and PyTorch Implementations for different basic ML/DL Tasks